“I’ve always believed that having a life you treat with respect and joy is the only honorable way to live.”

 Simply put, I work with you to understand your current state.
 I will then sit with you (and/or your family) and help you sift through where you can shift unconscious reactions into conscious responses to increase feelings of a strong sense of self, interdependence, and connection to both self and others.

 The lens through which I view your current state is intergenerational trauma, or the epigenetics theory that many previous generations' experiences influence our DNA and, therefore, our natural predispositions and reactions.
 Trauma is not always one singular, "big T trauma" event; it is often small, everyday "little t trauma" events that build and become complex and can affect many aspects of our mental models of the world and our relationships with others.
+These can show up in our friendships, in our interactions with our children, and in our reactions to our partners or spouses.
 To quote Resmaa Menakem, “Trauma decontextualized in a person looks like personality.
 Trauma decontextualized in a family looks like family traits.
 Trauma in a people looks like culture."
 (My Grandmother's Hands, 2017)

 How I Do It